pashtari/factorizer/README.md

 cd ./bin
 python validate.py --config configs/brats/config_brats_fold0_swin-factorizer.yaml
 ```
 The results will then be saved as `results.csv` in `./bin/logs/brats/fold0/swin-factorizer/version_0`.
+A valid checkpoint path is required to perform a validation loop.
+In this example, as specified in the config file, the path to the checkpoint is `logs/brats/fold0/swin-factorizer/version_0/checkpoints/epoch=515-step=99999.ckpt`.

 ## Models

-All the trained models and results can be downloaded via the [OneDrive link](https://kuleuven-my.sharepoint.com/:f:/g/personal/pooya_ashtari_kuleuven_be/EjPbUGpTId5EvP2antdg4tQBuzDMXAqskPSdebWEVGzMlw?e=sU4FIr), as a folder named logs.
-Once you downloaded the logs folder, put it inside the folder [./bin](./bin).
+All the trained models and results can be downloaded via the [OneDrive link](https://kuleuven-my.sharepoint.com/:f:/g/personal/pooya_ashtari_kuleuven_be/Ej0kOf9wSt1NueXP1_M0Nn0BawQ_gqhslJO2GD-rjZLC-w?e=KzRfae), as a folder named logs.
+Once you downloaded the logs folder, place it inside the folder [./bin](./bin).

 ```bash
 bin